Roots and Radishes

 Yogurt is an obvious choice, but I also recommend topping smoothies, overnight oats, and even hot oatmeal with granola.
 Something about the crunchy sweetness against a creamier texture is so satisfying.
 See my recommended pairings below!

-Looking for more oat-based recipes?
-Try these:
+Looking for more oatmeal recipes for breakfast?
+Try these!

 • Maple cinnamon walnut granola fully baked, on parchment-lined sheet pan with wooden spoon, and a few clusters broken up